Last updated: 19 October 2023 & medically reviewed by Hailey Shafir

 Loss of balance

-The treatment for a Xanax overdose will depend on how much of the drug was taken, by what means, how long ago it was taken, and if any poly-drug use occurred (taking with other drugs or alcohol).
+The treatment for a Xanax overdose will depend on how much of the drug was taken, by what means, how long ago it was taken, if any polysubstance use occurred (taking with other drugs or alcohol), and if they have taken counterfeit Xanax.
 If you suspect that you or a loved one has overdosed on Xanax, seek emergency medical care.
 It’s vital to give the medical professionals any information you have on what has been taken, how much was taken, and when it was taken.
 Being accurate with this information could save someone's life.

 While emergency medical care can help to save a person’s life in the event of an overdose, subsequent treatment at an inpatient or outpatient addiction rehab is also needed to help the person overcome their addiction.